Amelet History, Family Crest & Coats of Arms

 Early History of the Amelet family

-Another 165 words (12 lines of text) covering the years 1810 and 1849 are included under the topic Early Amelet History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Amelet research.
+Another 83 words (6 lines of text) covering the years 1810 and 1849 are included under the topic Early Amelet History in all our PDF Extended History products and printed products wherever possible.

 Amelet Spelling Variations